Daniel15/Website/Daniel15.Web/Posts/2006-04-08-the-ict-fellowship.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/04/the-ict-fellowship

+---

 Well, I though I'd better write a post about how the ICT Fellowship went (which was about 3 weeks ago)

 It was quite good actually, I learned a bit about Blender (a 3D application) as well as some things about software development (I already knew quite a lot though, as you would probably know).
 A few of the other things I learned were: